Rare and benign Lesions of the Jaws registry

 Criteria:

-- All patients diagnosed with, being treated and followed-up for a rare lesion of the jaws
+- All patients diagnosed with, being treated and followed-up for a rare and benign lesion of the jaws

 Data collection: